-One-on-one and small group tutoring is available Monday—Thursday on the 4th floor of Marquette Hall during the fall and spring semesters.
+One-on-one and small group tutoring is available Monday—Thursday on the 3rd floor of Coughlin Hall during the fall and spring semesters.
 Tutors are available for all pre-college courses and most Marquette

 freshman and sophomore level courses.
 Sessions are scheduled to meet twice per week for one hour per tutorial.

-College students should come to the Tutorial Office in Marquette Hall #410 and complete the Tutor Request process.
+College students should come to the Tutorial Office in Coughlin Hall Room 311 and complete the Tutor Request process.
 Pre-college students can make the request through their Upward Bound advisor.

 While we make an effort to find a tutor to match each student’s particular need, because we depend on peer individual tutors, it is not always possible to find a qualified tutor to provide assistance in all subjects; however, we make every effort to accommodate studentneeds.